mpreath/aicrashcourse/README.md

 # aicrashcourse
-My applications and expirements as I work through the AI Crash Course book by Hadelin de Ponteves.
+My applications and experiments as I work through the AI Crash Course book by Hadelin de Ponteves.